americanexpress/one-app/docs/recipes/Deploying-Modules.md

 ## Deploying to Now with GitHub Actions

 [Now.sh](https://zeit.co/home) allows you to deploy statics such as your modules.
-We will accomplish this be using [GitHub Actions](https://github.com/features/actions).
+We will accomplish this by using [GitHub Actions](https://github.com/features/actions).

 ### Creating your Deploy Action